ReduceSum

 int iter1AlignEnd = RoundUp(iter1OutputCount, elementsPerBlock) * elementsPerBlock; // Round up the number of elements generated in the first repeat.

-int finalWorkLocalNeedSize = iter1AlignEnd; // The size of elements space required by workLocal is the round-up number of elements generated in the first repeat.
+int finalWorkLocalNeedSize = iter1AlignEnd; // The final size of sharedTmpBuffer (in elements) equals the ceiling value of elements generated in the first computation round.

-• Method 2: If the sharedTmpBuffer of any size is passed, the value of sharedTmpBuffer will not be changed.
+• Method 2: Pass a sharedTmpBuffer of any size.
+The value of sharedTmpBuffer will not be modified.

 Prototype